seanhobeck/stul/README.md

 # stul
-Stul is a student utilities app mean't to make students lifes easier.
+Stul is a student utilities app meant to make students lifes easier.